Georepublic/pg_scheduleserv/README.md

 ### Usage

-The swagger documentation is available on http://localhost:9100 _(work in progress)_, which can also be used to test the API.
+The swagger documentation is available on http://localhost:9100, which can also be used to test the API.
 Or any other API client can be independently used to interact with the API server.

 ## LICENSE

-* This project is licensed under the GNU Affero General Public License v3.0.
+This project is licensed under the GNU Affero General Public License v3.0.
 View [LICENSE](./LICENSE) for more details.